Why is my sewer line making gurgling noise

 Plumbing

-The answer to 'why is my sewer line making gurgling noise' is that a gurgling sound in the sewer line is often a sign of a clogged or blocked drain.
-This can be caused by a buildup of debris, grease, or other materials in the sewer line, which can restrict the flow of wastewater and create air pockets that make a gurgling sound.
+The answer to 'why is my sewer line making gurgling noise' is that a gurgling sound in your sewer line is typically a sign of a blockage or obstruction in the line.
+This can be caused by a buildup of debris, grease, or even tree roots that have grown into the pipes.

 Step-by-Step Guide